It seems the publishing waters are getting murkier and murkier.

 What Does Self-Publishing Services Do?

-Self-publishing services will also do everything you need done to publish your book.
-BUT, you will pay for each service individually or in a package.
+Self-publishing services will also do everything you need to publish your book.
+However, you will pay for each service individually or as part of a package.

 While you get most, if not all, of the money from the sale of your books, there’s no guarantee that you’ll recoup the cost of self-publishing.

-These services make their money from you, the author.
+These services generate revenue from you, the author.
 They have NO vested interest in you selling a single book.
 Again, they’ve already made their money.

 Another important aspect of self-publishing a children’s picture book or chapter book is you will need illustrations.
 This will be an added cost.

-NOTE: Picture book illustrations can be expensive and you’ll need a bare minimum of 12 – 14 interior and a cover.
+NOTE: Picture book illustrations can be expensive, and you’ll need a minimum of 12 to 14 interior illustrations and a cover.
 You might also want a back cover illustration.

 I’ve had clients who have paid upwards of $10,000 for illustrations for one book.